Frequently asked questions

 You can find the next steps after you apply for your study permit on Immigration, Refugees and Citizenship Canada's Study in Canada page.

 If your study permit gets approved, you will be issued a letter of introduction.
-You will need to show the Canada Border Services' Officer when you arrive in Canada so that your study permit will be issued.
+You will need to show this document to the Canada Border Services Agency (CBSA) officer when you arrive in Canada so that your study permit will be issued.
+Visit our Arriving in Canada page for more information.

 -